Skip to main content

 With stdio, your MCP host starts WalletSuite MCP as a local subprocess on the same host.
 This is the simplest option and the best fit for:

-• Desktop & IDE Hosts: Claude Desktop, Claude Code, Cursor, VS Code, Codex, and Windsurf.
+• Development & IDE hosts: Claude Desktop, Claude Code, Cursor, VS Code, Codex, and Windsurf — useful for prototyping and ad-hoc operator workflows.

 Use stdio when you want the least operational overhead.